The Top 100 Foods High In Polyphenols

 Roasted Soybeans on a Wooden Bowl.

-Otherwise known as dry roasted soybeans, people make this variety of soybeans by roasting them in the oven until they are golden on the outside.
+Otherwise known as dry roasted soybeans, people make this soybean product by roasting them in the oven until they are golden on the outside.

 Like all soy products, roasted soybeans are a big source of isoflavonoids (40).